umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/API-Browser/index.md

 # API Browser

-Sometimes it would be useful if you could
+With the built-in API browser that ships with all Umbraco Heartcore projects, you are able to test how your data is outputted and formatted before connecting to your website or application.
+It gives you to test the API endpoints and see which JSON is outputtet with each call.

-With the built-in API browser, you are able to test your output and the formatting of your content before connecting to your website or application.
+This article will cover how to use the API Browser in order to reap the full set of benefits of the feature.

-This article will cover how to use the API Browser to
+##